 We do not allow staff to carry forward banked statutory holidays from one year to the next.
 Just as we can’t afford the liability of unused vacation, we cannot afford the liability of accrued unused lieu time either.

 Tip: If a closure at that time is not feasible for your organization, you could explore a rotation with one group off one year, another the next.

-Time off We also offer staff two flex days in the year and a day off for their birthday.
+We also offer staff two flex days in the year and a day off for their birthday.
 Staff rarely use their flex days now because of the four day work week.

 All vacation must be taken during the year and only one week of vacation is permitted as carry-over for the next fiscal year.
 In extraordinary circumstances (for example maternity or paternity leave), we will allow an additional week to be carried over, but because it is an organizational liability, it needs to be approved.

-Just do it Is now the time to test the four day work week?
+Is now the time to test the four day work week?
 Absolutely.
 The pandemic has highlighted the need for flexibility and the value of helping your employees find a work-life balance.
 We have heard people say immediately that it can’t work for their company.
 We have also heard others say that it’s an idea worth exploring.

 If you’re challenged to find and retain employees and concerned about productivity and down-time, the solutions might be easy to find: things like a living wage, benefits, and, yes, a four day work week.

 We’re happy to share more about the benefits we’ve seen with the four day work week.
 Contact us if you want to discuss how you can make it work.